jayPare/jayPare.github.io/README.md

 ### Future improvment

+- Add a field for Paypal currency and calculate exchange fees.
-- Add other origin and destination countries
+- Add Paypal merchant fee rates for countries where it applies.

 ### Bug or feature request